W8CUL/Training-Manuals/Other/SatNOGS-init.md

 		- Some internal issue.
 BJT is fine
 		- likely option is that the internal rotator controller interface has a slightly different value
 		- options to test:
-			- Use a BS170 and try if that works
+			- [x] Use a BS170 and try if that works
+				- This works with 5V supplied by the arduino, but not with digital IO
+				- Possible that the configuration was the issue
-			- Reduce the $R_c$ resistance and see if that changes any thing
+			- [ ] Reduce the $R_c$ resistance and see if that changes any thing

 ## Software customization